anh-vudinh/Phase-4-Group-Project--Movie-Database-front/README.md

+vu- 9/29/2021
+- added better textarea component (functionality needs work)
+- added modal functionality and style when hovering movie card
+- modal now fades in, using react.
+Couldnt do it through css
+- modal overview now has 3 different font sizes based on how many characters are in the overview

+vu- 9/28/2021
+- added variable to MovieContainer to control whether YT and Crackle components are loaded

 vu- 9/27/2021
 - added logic to make amount of pages loaded dynamic.
 Dev can now determine how many pages to load by changing const pagesToLoad, to whatever they want
 - with new logic dev can now make and option where users can determine how many pages they wish to see per load (not yet implemented)